Bring peace to your own backyard

 Add a focal point that speaks to you.
 There are so many sculptures or statues to choose from such as various spiritual figures, pagoda lanterns, or animals.
 Choose one that instills a sense of inspiration to you.

 Rocks or boulders are one of the traditional elements to any Asian-styled garden but they also can be used to ground your garden space to the natural environment.
-Natural styled stone benches, rock towers (or cairns), landscape boulders, stepping stones and decorative stone mulches are all ways to introduce stone into your space.
+Naturally styled stone benches, rock towers (or cairns), landscape boulders, stepping stones, and decorative stone mulches are all ways to introduce stone into your space.

 Wind chimes are a great way to add a gentle, melodic sound that can be very helpful to induce a state of mindfulness.

 Plants have many roles in a meditation garden.
 They can be used to create screening and a sense of privacy but they can also be used to attract wildlife or even to produce fragrance at certain times of the year.
 Plants themselves can also be used as a sculptural focal point, such as the intricate branching patterns of a Japanese maple.
 To some, the very act of gardening (and even pulling weeds) can be a form of meditation.